A Day in Beaumont: Pop culture references

-This segment serves as an homage to several science-fiction films and television shows, including the original The Twilight Zone.
+This segment serves as an homage to several science-fiction films and television shows, including the original Twilight Zone.

 The name of the town is an homage to Charles Beaumont, writer of many of the original Twilight Zone episodes.
 There are also other references scattered throughout the episode, such as saying the meteor was near Willoughby, which is a reference to "A Stop at Willoughby", and near another town named Matheson, for Richard Matheson, the noted science fiction author and writer of over a dozen episodes of the original Twilight Zone.

 The term "Bradbury rays" honors sci-fi author Ray Bradbury.
 As they depart their saucer, the aliens are carrying large seed pods, a reference to Invasion of the Body Snatchers.
 Additional references to the film are the character Uncle Ira and the Santa Mira mountains; "Santa Mira" was the name of the fictitious town from that film.

 The setting, Altair IV, was named after the setting of Forbidden Planet.
-The alien's extending of their pinky finger is a reference to the 1960s television series The Invaders.
+The "extended pinky fingers" of the aliens is a reference to the American cult television series The Invaders (1967–68), in which the invading aliens have the same trait.

-The character H. G. Orson is a reference to H.G.
-Wells and Orson Welles.
+The character H. G. Orson is a reference to H. G. Wells and Orson Welles.
 The character Sheriff Haskin may have also been named so as an homage to Byron Haskin, the director of the 1953 movie adaptation of The War of the Worlds of Wells' novel.
 All three of the diner characters (H. G. Orson, Sherriff Haskin, and Pops) were played by actors who had starred in multiple landmark sci-fi movies during the 1950s (Jeff Morrow, Kenneth Tobey, and John Agar, respectively).
 This was Morrow's final acting role.
 Faith Carlson is a reference to Faith Domergue, who co-starred with Jeff Morrow in This Island Earth.
 Kevin Carlson brings together Kevin McCarthy from Invasion of the Body Snatchers and Richard Carlson, most notably from It Came From Outer Space.

 Production

 "A Day in Beaumont" was the last segment produced for season one of The Twilight Zone.
-Filming went on over schedule, and during shooting of the final scene the set became crowded with Twilight Zone cast and crew who had showed up for the season one wrap party.
+Filming went on over schedule, and during shooting of the final scene the set became crowded with Twilight Zone cast and crew who had shown up for the season one wrap party.